-EFCC Grills Five Ex-NNPC Bosses Over $153m Transfer - Nigeria Today
+EFCC grills five ex-NNPC bosses over $153m transfer - Nigeria Today

 (2) “Any such order may be made either unconditionally or on such terms and conditions as the Court thinks just.”

-The post EFCC Grills Five Ex-NNPC Bosses Over $153m Transfer appeared first on Timeofgist.com.
+The post EFCC grills five ex-NNPC bosses over $153m transfer appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG